Original Research ARTICLE

 The subgranular zone (SGZ) of dentate gyrus (DG) is one of the few regions in which neurogenesis is maintained throughout adulthood.
 It is believed that newborn neurons in this region encode temporal information about partially overlapping contextual memories.
 The 5-Methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is a naturally occurring compound capable of inducing a powerful psychedelic state.
 Recently, it has been suggested that DMT analogs may be used in the treatment of mood disorders.
 Due to the strong link between altered neurogenesis and mood disorders, we tested whether 5-MeO-DMT is capable of increasing DG cell proliferation.
 We show that a single intracerebroventricular (ICV) injection of 5-MeO-DMT increases the number of Bromodeoxyuridine (BrdU+) cells in adult mice DG.
 Moreover, using a transgenic animal expressing tamoxifen-dependent Cre recombinase under doublecortin promoter, we found that 5 Meo-DMT treated mice had a higher number of newborn DG Granule cells (GC).
 We also showed that these DG GC have more complex dendritic morphology after 5-MeO-DMT.
 Lastly, newborn GC treated with 5-MeO-DMT, display shorter afterhyperpolarization (AHP) potentials and higher action potential (AP) threshold compared.
 Our findings show that 5-MeO-DMT affects neurogenesis and this effect may contribute to the known antidepressant properties of DMT-derived compounds.

-Psychoactive tryptamines are a class of molecules that act as neurotransmitter in the vertebrate brain (Jacob and Presti, 2005).
-5-methoxy-N,N-dimethyltryptamine (5-MeO-DMT) is found in a great variety of plants in South America, with an even greater diversity of chemical analogs (Geyer et al., 2010; Greene, 2013).
+Psychoactive tryptamines are a class ofmolecules that act as a neurotransmitter in the vertebrate brain (Jacob and Presti, 2005).
+N,N-dimethyltryptamine, (DMT) and analogues, are closely related to 5-methoxy- N,N-dimethyltryptamine (5-MeO-DMT), they can be found in a great variety of plants in South America, with an even greater diversity of chemical analogs (Geyer et al., 2010; Greene, 2013).
 5-MeO-DMT is a serotonin agonist that acts in a non-selective manner in 5-HT2A >5-HT2C >5-HT1A receptors (Szabo et al., 2014).
-However, 5-MeO-DMT also acts in many glutamate, dopamine and acetylcholine receptors (Carbonaro and Gatch, 2016).
-The 5-MeO-DMT is one of the main active ingredient of Ayahuasca, a millenarian decoction used as sacrament by south American indigenous tribes, known to induce powerful hallucinogen states when administered together with monoamine oxidase inhibitors (MAOI; Araújo et al., 2015).
-At the present days, Ayahuasca is used by many syncretic churches ritualistically, as way to heal many physical and mental illness with or without scientific knowledge about the effects (Frecska et al., 2016).
+However, the N-N-DMT has been reported elsewhere to also acts in many glutamate, dopamine, and acethylcholine receptors (Carbonaro and Gatch, 2016).
+It would be interesting to know whether the 5-MeO-DMT have the same effect as its analogue on those receptors.
+The 5-MeO-DMT is analogous of the N,N-DMT, one of the main active ingredients of Ayahuasca, a millenarian decoction used as a sacrament by south American indigenous tribes, known to induce powerful hallucinogenic states when administered with monoamine oxidase inhibitors (MAOI; Araújo et al., 2015).
+At present, Ayahuasca is used by many syncretic churches ritualistically, as a way to heal many physical and mental illnesses with or without scientific knowledge about the effects (Frecska et al., 2016).
 Recent studies also suggest that Ayahuasca can potentially treat recurrent depression (Osório Fde et al., 2015; Sanches et al., 2016) even in a placebo controlled frame (Palhano-Fontes et al., 2018).